COVID-19 pandemic in Colorado: December 2020

 On December 14, the first shipment of 46,800 doses of the Pfizer COVID-19 vaccine arrived in Colorado.
 Governor Polis opened the box containing the vaccines and Kevin Londrigan, a respiratory therapist in Loveland, received the first dose in the state.
 Colorado was scheduled to receive 95,600 doses of the Moderna vaccine the next week.
 Colorado National Guard Brigadier General Scott Sherman announced that vaccinations in long-term care facilities would begin sometime after Christmas.

 A week after the arrival of the Pfizer vaccine, the first shipments of the Moderna vaccine were scheduled by the Colorado Department of Public Health and Environment to arrive in the state.
 It was announced that residents in long-term care facilities would start receiving the Pfizer vaccine on 28 December.

 On December 29, a confirmed case of a new, more contagious SARS-CoV-2 variant from the United Kingdom was reported in Colorado.
 This was the first such confirmed case in the United States.
 The patient was a male in his mid-20s who had no travel history.
 The next day, another man, also a member of the Colorado National Guard stationed at an elderly care facility in Simla in Elbert County, tested positive for the new strain.
 All residents at the elderly care facility the National Guardsmen were deployed to had already had COVID-19.

-Also in December 30, an outbreak at Colorado's first two In-N-Out locations—which opened in Aurora and Colorado Springs in November 20—was confirmed to have resulted in 122 employees testing positive.
+Also on December 30, an outbreak at Colorado's first two In-N-Out locations—which opened in Aurora and Colorado Springs in November 20—was confirmed to have resulted in 122 employees testing positive.
 The outbreak began at the Aurora location on December 6 and at the Colorado Springs location on December 17.